nicklockwood/SwipeView/README.md

     @property (nonatomic, readonly) NSInteger numberOfItems;

 The number of items in the SwipeView (read only).
 To set this, implement the `numberOfItemsInSwipeView:` dataSource method.
 Note that not all of these item views will be loaded or visible at a given point in time - the SwipeView loads item views on demand as it scrolls.

+    @property (nonatomic, readonly) CGFloat itemWidth;

+The width of each item in the SwipeView.
+This property is read-only, but can be set using the `swipeViewItemWidth:` delegate method.

     @property (nonatomic, strong, readonly) NSArray *indexesForVisibleItems;